Rhode Island Divorce Attorney | 462 Broadway, Providence, RI 02909

 If you’re still in the early stages of your divorce, it can be helpful to take a few steps to prepare yourself for your upcoming divorce proceedings.
 Here’s a list of actions you can take and documents you can collect to protect yourself and make your case stronger:

-- Inventory of Your Property – Make a list of all the property that you went into the marriage with.
+Make a list of all the properties that you went into the marriage with.
 The more detailed this list is, the easier it will be for your divorce lawyer to ensure that you leave the marriage with that property.

 If you have questions about preparing for your divorce in Rhode Island, Divorce Attorney Susan T. Perkins is here to help.
 As an experienced Rhode Island divorce lawyer, she knows what you need to do now to eliminate any potential problems that can arise later.